jfirebaugh/konacha/README.md

       it "returns the sum of numeric elements", -> [1,2,3].sum().should.equal(6)

-The `matcha:server` rake task starts a server for your tests.
+The `konacha:server` rake task starts a server for your tests.
 You can go to the root page to run all specs (e.g. `http://localhost:8888/`), or a sub page to run an individual spec file (e.g. `http://localhost:8888/array_sum_spec`).

-Alternatively, you can run the specs headlessly with the `matcha:ci` task.
+Alternatively, you can run the specs headlessly with the `konacha:ci` task.

 ## Spec Helper

-Since Matcha integrates with the asset pipeline, using setup helpers in your specs is easy.
+Since Konacha integrates with the asset pipeline, using setup helpers in your specs is easy.
 Just create a `spec_helper.js` or `spec_helper.js.coffee` file in `specs/javascripts` and require it in your tests: